victorwamwea/30-Day-Terraform-challenge-/Day16/README.md

 ## Checklist

 - [ ] I have completed Chapter 8 of "Terraform: Up & Running".
-- [ ] I have watched the required Udemy videos on building production-grade Terraform infrastructure.
+- [ ] I have completed the required hands-on labs
 - [ ] I have refactored an existing infrastructure project to meet production-grade standards.
 - [ ] I have written and published a blog post about today's task.
 - [ ] I have made a social media post about today's task.